Analyzing why people do the things they do and how those things affect others is one of my favorite pastimes. I enjoy finding solutions.

 Five Steps to Becoming a Kind Person

-First of all, don't knock yourself out trying to be kind all of the time.
+First of all, don't knock yourself out trying to be nice all of the time.
 It's highly unlikely that any human being has ever accomplished that task.
 Everybody has bad days where they can't focus on anything other than what makes them feel indifferent, depressed, or angry.
-They, also, have great days where they can't focus on anything other than what makes them feel good, happy, or proud.
+They also have great days where they can't focus on anything other than what makes them feel good, happy, or proud.